English has various features that might lead speakers of other languages to incorrectly place an adjective after its

-There are three different adjective roles that normally require the adjective to go directly after its noun in English rather than in front.
+There are three different situations that normally require an adjective to go directly after its noun in English rather than in front.

 It is not normal for an adjective to precede any of these pronouns.
 Thus, sentence (a) would become correct if has cultural behaviours was replaced by is somewhere.
 This feature of English, however, does not seem a likely explanation of the error in (a), since the presence or absence of one of the four pronouns seems easy to remember and appreciate.